ResearchComputing/Documentation/docs/software/python.md

 You will know that you have properly activated the environment because you should see `(idp)` replace the `(base)` in front of your prompt.
 Now the Intel Python distribution is loaded into your enviornment and can be accessed with the `python` command.

-To see the python packages available in the _"idp"_ environment, you can type `conda list`.
+To see the python packages available in the idp environment, you can type `conda list`.

 Similarly to use the CURC R distribution (R v3.6.0), run the following command with Anaconda initialized: